Endy Mattress Review (2025)

 Does the Endy mattress contain memory foam?

-No, there’s no memory foam in the Endy mattress.
-It’s made with Endy Comfort Foam, which uses open-air cell technology.
-Endy says this foam is better at controlling body heat than traditional memory foam.
+No, there’s no memory foam (also known as viscoelastic foam) in The Endy.
+It’s made with Endy Comfort Foam, which is Endy’s proprietary open-cell polyurethane foam.
+Endy says this foam is better at controlling body heat than traditional memory foam, and is temperature-insensitive to maintain a consistent firmness in every season.
+The Comfort Foam is more responsive and faster-moving than traditional memory foam.

 Where is the Endy mattress made?